UnderLogic/toml-serialization/Documentation~/src/attributes/toml-casing-attribute.md

 stat_points = 12
 ```

-As you can see, the keys are all snake cased in the output TOML.
+Notice that **all** of the fields of the class are serialized using snake case.

 ### Field Example